Meshinchi-Lab/bulk_rnaseq_fusion_nf/README.md

 The output files will be put into a directory that is named after the sample ID provided in the sample sheet file.

-The STAR-Fusion docker image can be updated easily by selecting the latest image from the CTAT [docker hub](https://hub.docker.com/r/trinityctat/starfusion).
-Then update the `fusion-processes.nf` with the appropriate image and tag, such as `container "trinityctat/starfusion:1.10.0"`.
+The STAR-Fusion docker image can be updated easily by selecting the latest image from either 1) the CTAT [docker hub](https://hub.docker.com/r/trinityctat/starfusion) or [quay.io](quay.io).
+Then update the `fusion-processes.nf` with the appropriate image and tag.
+The containers utilized here were developed by `biocontainers` repository on quay.io, and images *must not* include `ENTRYPOINT` or it may cause errors when executed through AWS S3.

 # To Run